arduino/nicla-sense-me-fw/tools/bhy-controller/README.md

         sensor
                 to control bhy sensors
         dfu
-                to upload new firmware for unisense or bhy list
+                to upload new firmware for nicla or bhy list
                 list available serial ports
         webserver